QED1224/Toontown-Resources/Guide.md

 ## Was using a Twig Rod more beneficial to catch light-weight Ultra Rares than a Gold Rod? <a name="fishing-1"></a>

 No, infact using a Twig Rod was less beneficial to catch light-weight Ultra Rares than a Gold Rod.
 In order for any rod to obtain an Ultra Rare Fish, the `rarity` value had to equal 10.
-Given how `rarity` is calculated [see Fishing for more details](#fishing-main), we can figure out the bare minimum `diceRoll` number for Twig Rod and Gold Rod to have a `rarity` value of 10.
+Given how `rarity` is calculated [(see Fishing for more details)](#fishing-main), we can figure out the bare minimum `diceRoll` number for Twig Rod and Gold Rod to have a `rarity` value of 10.
 Assume `diceRoll` = X.

 ```python
 Twig Rod